Donat’s story – choose soft skills vs hard skills

 And Jackie frowned again every time he encouraged the others.
 At one point she turned on the quiet person in their group: “Richard, you’re saying nothing.
 You’ll be useless as a researcher.”

 Donat watched Jackie.
 If this was the kind of person who worked in an intelligence agency, he wanted no part of it.
-He had seen today as a test of whether he could win his dream job.
-It was wrong.
-It was of whether his dream was real.

 Soft skills vs hard skills: great technical people need to be good at communication and teamwork.
 [Adobe stock photo.]